sdcondon/FlUnit/docs/user-guide/useful-patterns.md

 ```

 We only use the graph and the removed node in the "When" clause, but this operation should affect other objects too.
-By assembling an anonymous pre-requisite object consisting of all potentially affected objects, we can do this easily, while still maintaining the clear distinction between the "Arrange", "Act" and "Assert" parts of our test.
+By assembling an anonymous object consisting of all potentially affected objects as our pre-requisite, we can do this easily while still maintaining the clear distinction between the "Arrange", "Act" and "Assert" parts of our test.

 ## Test Cases as Records